Sartre

 Youth

-Jean-Paul Sartre was born in Paris in 1905 to a bourgeois family.
+Jean-Paul Sartre was born in Paris in 1905 into a bourgeois family.

-He was the only child of a military father, who died fifteen months after his birth, and a mother from a family of Alsatian intellectuals, the Schweitzer family.
+He was the only child of a military father who died fifteen months after his birth, and of a mother from a family of Alsatian intellectuals, the Schweitzers.

-Raised by his mother and grandfather, he is pampered, which leads him to develop a certain narcissism.
-He devours the books in the family library, and prefers to read than play with the other children.
+Raised by his mother and grandfather, he was doted on, which fostered in him a certain narcissism.
+He devoured the books in the family library and preferred reading to playing with other children.

-This happy period came to an end when his mother remarried: Sartre hated his stepfather.
-Above all, he moves to La Rochelle, and is confronted, at school, with the violence of children of that age.
+This happy period came to an end when his mother remarried: Sartre loathed his stepfather.
+He was also uprooted to La Rochelle, where he encountered, at school, the casual violence of children his age.

-They were both admitted to the Ecole Normale Supérieure.
-Sartre continued to be a provocateur, and his sense of humour made him famous among the other students.
+Both were admitted to the École Normale Supérieure.
+Sartre remained a provocateur, and his wit made him a well-known figure among his fellow students.
 He also met Raymond Aron and Maurice Merleau-Ponty at the ENS.

-Nevertheless, this tireless worker read a lot and wrote poems, short stories, and novels.
+For all that, he was a tireless worker who read widely and wrote poems, short stories and novels.

-After failing the agrégation in philosophy, he repeated the year to prepare for his exam and met Simone de Beauvoir, who became his companion.
-Together, they won the first two places in the agrégation competition.
+After failing the agrégation in philosophy, he repeated the year and met Simone de Beauvoir, who became his companion.
+Together, they took the top two places in the agrégation.

-He was then appointed teacher at the lycée in Le Havre in 1931, which Sartre felt was a forced exile that would last six long years.
+He was appointed teacher at the lycée in Le Havre in 1931 — an exile, as Sartre felt it, that would last six long years.

-He was nevertheless a gifted teacher: he won over several generations of lycée students with his oratorical skills, and passed on to them his passion for philosophy.
+He was nonetheless a gifted teacher, winning over successive generations of pupils with his oratorical talent and passing on to them his passion for philosophy.

-During this period, he went to Berlin for a whole year, with the aim of studying the thoughts of Husserl and Heidegger.
+During this period, he spent a full year in Berlin, studying the thought of Husserl and Heidegger.
 Phenomenology would exert a profound influence on him.

-In 1938, success finally arrived: Gallimard accepted his manuscript of Nausea.
-This work gave him a certain notoriety, and just missed out on the Prix Goncourt.
+In 1938, success finally came: Gallimard accepted the manuscript of Nausea.
+The novel brought him real recognition and narrowly missed the Prix Goncourt.

-He was transferred by the Education Nationale to a new lycée, in Picardie, then to Neuilly.
+He was transferred by the Éducation Nationale to a new lycée in Picardy, then to Neuilly.

 He wrote a collection of short stories, The Wall.